The Asymptotic State of Decaying Turbulence: Comparison with Migdal's theory

-As summary of this part of the work, the comparison between the present well-resolved DNS data and Migdal’s theory reveals a nuanced picture.
-For the BS regime, the agreement is comprehensive: the square-root growth of $L_M$, the energy decay trajectory ($\ln En$ versus $\ln L_M$), and the internal spectral structure ($\zeta_2$) all closely follow theoretical predictions based on the $n=5/4$ law.
-The LKB regime presents a somewhat mixed message.
+As a summary of this part of the work, the comparison between the present well-resolved DNS data and Migdal's theory reveals a nuanced picture.
+For the BS regime, the agreement is comprehensive: the square-root growth of $L_M$, the energy decay trajectory ($\ln En$ vs. $\ln L_M$), and the internal spectral structure ($\zeta_2$) all closely follow theoretical predictions based on the $n=5/4$ law.
+The\enlargethispage{-12pt} LKB regime presents a somewhat mixed message.
 The global energy decay ($n\approx 10/7$) explicitly departs from the theory's $n=5/4$ baseline.
 However, the theory remains predictive of the internal structure of turbulence.
 The evolution of the length scale and the universal shape of the structure function ($\zeta_2$) are captured accurately.
 This may suggest that while the rate of decay is sensitive to large-scale initial conditions, the distribution of energy across the inertial range relaxes to the universal attractor described by the theory.
 Finally, in the high wavenumber range, we do not observe the predicted $k^{-7/2}$ spectral tail; if one exists, it could be obscured by the exponential viscous rolloff at the Reynolds numbers of this study.
 It is apparent that studies at higher Reynolds numbers are called for.

-\subsection{Decay of Enstrophy}
+\subsection{Decay of enstrophy}

-{Towards the end of Sec.~3, we had expressed the view that universality could be sought perhaps in terms of enstrophy, defined as $\Omega(t) = \int_0^{k_{max}} k^2 E(k,t) dk$.
-We explore that here.
-To recapitulate, we had compared in Sec.~4(b) the simulation results, for both BS and LKB initializations, with theory in terms of energy decay, length scale, and the slope of the second-order structure function.
-Here, we show in Fig.~\ref{fig:enstrophy} the evolution of enstrophy against time (panel a) and against $L_M$ (panel b) for the $Re_{\lambda}=145$ simulations.
+{Towards the end of \hyperref[sec:results]{\S3}, we have expressed the view that universality could be sought perhaps in terms of enstrophy, defined as $\Omega(t) = \int_0^{k_{\max}} k^2 E(k,t) dk$.
+We explore it here.
+To recapitulate, we had compared in \hyperref[subsec:migdal_prediction]{\S4b} the simulation results, for both BS and LKB initializations, with theory in terms of energy decay, length scale, and the slope of the second-order structure function.
+Here, we show in \hyperref[fig:enstrophy]{figure}~\ref{fig:enstrophy} the evolution of enstrophy against time (panel a) and against $L_M$ (panel b) for the $Re_{\lambda}=145$ simulations.
 (Needless to say, because of the high resolution employed, the enstrophy integral converges for all cases considered.)}